python-discord/sir-lancebot/report.md

 The board shall be visually represented as an image showing grid structure and blocking coloring.

 - **FR-18 - Hint Reaction Trigger:**
-The bot shall trigger the hint logic when a user reacts with the lightbulb emoji on the hint message.
+The bot shall trigger the hint logic when a user reacts with the lightbulb emoji on the board message.

-- **FR-19 - Hint Contect Logic:**
+- **FR-19 - Hint Content Logic:**
-A hint shall return the first empty cell in teh board and reveal its correct value.
+A hint shall return the first empty cell in the board and reveal its correct value.

 - **FR-20 - Cooldown Feedback:**
 The bot shall notify the user of the remaining cooldown time in seconds.